jkerai1/UnbloatWindows/README.md

-# DecrapifyWindows
+# UnbloatWindows
-powershell script to undo the telemetry nonsense inside windows.
+powershell script to unbloat windows.

 Please read the script inside of powershell editor before running as it may disable things you may use.